datalakehouse/docs/docs/tools/cli/service/flink.rst

   * - ``service_name``
     - The name of the service

-**Example:** List all the Flink jobs available in the Aiven for Flink service ``flink-devportal-demo``.
+**Example:** List all the Flink jobs available in the DLH for Flink service ``flink-docs-demo``.

 ::

-  avn service flink jobs list flink-devportal-demo
+  avn service flink jobs list flink-docs-demo

 An example of ``avn service flink job list`` output: